MatthiasWM/newtfmt/README.md

 even if addresses and offsets change dynamically.

 I want to make sure that all offsets and sizes are using labels and then verify that the packages still load and work correctly.
+This requires a method to compare the contents of a package, and not just a binary comparison of the original and the generated package files.

 Not sure if this is needed for relocation Data as well as it is rarely used (but if it *is* used, it seems to implement copy protection schemes).
 We could add an ARM32 disassembler if we want to dive deeper int that.

+### Next

+- ✓ binary compare ignoring alignment filler
+- ✓ run through test files for verification
+- run through test files and find modifications
+- verify that modified files still load and run correctly

 ### Next I want to generate a Newton Object Tree from the binary data:

-- implement a rough Newton Object System (nos)
+- ✓ implement a rough Newton Object System (nos)
 - generate Newton Object tree from package
 - create package from Newton Object tree
 - compare binary data from original package and Object Tree generated package